Heaven Tonight: Overview

 This was the second Cheap Trick album to feature Robin Zander and Tom Petersson on the front cover and Bun E. Carlos and Rick Nielsen on the back.
-While the front cover has Zander and Petersson standing in front of a nondescript background, the back cover portion (part of a continuous, wrap-around shot on the original LP) reveals that they are standing inside a public restroom where Nielsen is brushing his teeth and Carlos is fixing his tie in the mirror.
+While the front cover has Zander and Petersson standing in front of an undistinguished background, the back cover portion (part of a continuous, wrap-around shot on the original LP) reveals that they are standing inside a public restroom where Nielsen is brushing his teeth and Carlos is fixing his tie in the mirror.
 Nielsen has a cassette copy of the band's previous album, In Color sticking out of his back pocket.
 At the suggestion of the record company, the album was originally to be called American Standard; the cover photography was intended to play upon the secondary association with the well-known manufacturer of plumbing fixtures.
-The band were less pleased with the idea and opted for the release title, but the cover design remained.
+The band was not pleased with the idea and opted for the release title, but the cover design remained.

 "Surrender" was the only song from this album released on the original version of the 1979 live album Cheap Trick at Budokan.
 On the 1998 reissue At Budokan: The Complete Concert, three additional songs from this album were included - "Auf Wiedersehen", "High Roller" and "California Man".

 "Oh Claire" is a one-minute live jam with "Oh, konnichi wa" as the only lyrics.
 The title is a pun on Eau Claire, Wisconsin, where the band used to play frequently in their pre-stardom days.
 Cheap Trick wrote a similarly titled song, "O Claire," for their 2006 album Rockford.
 "How Are You" contains, in its second verse, the extract of "The Lord's Prayer", sped up 10 times and inserted between the lyrics 'you lie, you lie.'
 For the Epic Legacy release (1998), the original version of this track was replaced by a studio outtake with tabla drums and acoustic guitar instead of the electric version - no mention of this was made on the CD sleeve.

-"Surrender" is featured as a playable song on the video game Guitar Hero II with the outro from At Budokan used in the game.
-It is also featured in the soundtrack to EA's video game Skate.
+Critical reception

+The Globe and Mail wrote that "Cheap Trick traces its ancestry from Led Zeppelin and do as well, especially on Heaven Tonight, as any band toeing that particularly outdated line can do," opining that "furious sounds proceed, none of which seem to match for energy the noises coming from the underground."